greencarrot5/python-2d-game-library/README.md

 game.run()
 ```

-So far, the only thing you can find in this project, is the beginning of the game-class.
+So far, I've created the parts of the game class, the onkeypress handler, and the character class.